mcdonc/.nixconfig/videos/zfsremotebackups/script.rst

   This is terrible.
 It's more of a recommendation to potential intruders please don't do this than a lockdown because of the potential for command separator (";", "&", etc) injection.

+- Hit me up if you have any ideas.